Inspiration

 How we built it

-The architectural pivot that made it work: In September 2025, Reddit shipped a server-side Hide untrusted reports filter that excludes low-trust reports from every public listing API.
+The architectural pivot that made it work.
+In September 2025, Reddit shipped a server-side Hide untrusted reports filter that excludes low-trust reports from every public listing API.
 Polling getModQueue() returns the wrong thing.
-We rebuilt the queue as an event-driven Redis index fed by six triggers (PostReport, CommentReport, Automod*, *Submit-when-filtered) and trimmed by ModAction.
-Items reflect the actual report stream now.
+We rebuilt the queue as an event-driven Redis index fed by seven triggers (PostReport, CommentReport, AutomodFilterPost, AutomodFilterComment, PostSubmit, CommentSubmit, and ModAction for trimming).
+The queue now reflects the actual report stream, not the filtered one.

 Challenges